plasgroup/jvm-in-memory/doc/ProjectDocument.md

 ### I.4  **DPU JVM**

 + An execution engine.
-+ Use a switch loop-based interpretation of Java bytecode
++ A `switch` loop-based interpretation implementation is used for interpreting Java bytecodes.